Gaju27/session9/README.md

  - Below program accepts function and runs only if the current times has odd seconds.
-  - if it was in even seconds it would error out.
+  - if it was in even seconds it would error out. [click here to see](https://github.com/Gaju27/session9/blob/master/log_odd_timer.JPG)

 ```